geotools/geotools/docs/user/library/main/filter.rst

   Used to adapt a GeoTools 2.2 FilterVisitor to what we use today.
 The major additions are allowing for Filter.INCLUDES and Filter.EXCLUDES as "visitable" targets.

-* Filters.and(FilterFactory, Filter, Filter)
-* Filters.or(FilterFactory, Filter, Filter)

-  Used to update GeoTools 2.2 code where Filter was mutable.

 * asDouble(Expression)
 * asInt(Expression)
 * asString(Expression)